isaiah-santala/real-time-chat/README.md

 # Real Time Chat
 > In this app I am working to create a real time chatroom utilizing web sockets.

-I am still working on updating this readme, there are more currently completed features than what have been listed here.

 ## Features